-Tip: Add Hibernate Option to the Start Menu in Windows 10
+How to add Hibernate option to the Start Menu in Windows 10

 If you want to save as much power as you can when using your computer you might want to consider using the Hibernate option.
-Hibernate option isn’t enabled on Windows 10 by default but that doesn’t mean that there’s no way to add hibernate option to the Start Menu in Windows 10.
+This option isn’t enabled by default on Windows 10 but that doesn’t mean that there’s no way to add it to the Start Menu.

 Let’s see how to enable Hibernation mode on Windows 10: